alexiszamanidis/vscode-git-worktrees/README.md

 Then, open the project in Visual Studio Code, press F5, and it will launch in a new Extension Development Host window.

+When you make changes to the extension code, you’ll need to restart the Extension Development Host window for the changes to take effect.
+You can do this by:

+- Clicking the 🔁 Restart button in the top menu bar of the main VS Code window, or
+- Pressing the keyboard shortcut Ctrl+Shift+F5 (or Cmd+Shift+F5 on macOS)

+**Logs**

-You can also enable detailed logging by setting the following in your user or workspace settings before running:
+You can also enable detailed logging by following these steps before running:
+1. Add the following to your user or workspace settings:
 ```json
 "vsCodeGitWorktrees.log.level": "debug"
 ```
+2. Restart VS Code to apply the setting change.
+3. Run the extension as described above.

-When running locally this way, logs will appear in the Debug Console, helping you trace the extension’s behavior in real time.
+When running locally this way, logs will appear in the **Debug Console**, helping you trace the extension’s behavior in real time.

 ## License